Facts About CCTV Cameras

 Facts and Figures

-- Home Office procedures suggest at least 120% size image for CCTV identification to be allowed in court – this implies you must provide a view showing from the head to the knees to outsmart the arguments of a defending barrister.
+Home Office procedures suggest at least 120% size image for CCTV identification to be allowed in court.

-- Cameras are progressively invading the air over us – military spy drones are being built in conjunction with police forces.
-For instance, the Metropolitan Police Force in London has about 200,000 installed cameras around the capital
+Military spy drones are being built in conjunction with police forces.
+The Metropolitan Police Force in London has about 200,000 installed cameras.

 CCTV systems are a proven security determent and helps in securing a lawful prosecution when required.
 With modern technology, we are able to monitor various positions using smart technology, namely mobile phones and tablets or even desktop PCS; from anywhere in the World.